themayursinha/thedarkcoder.github.io/about.md

 permalink: /about/
 ---

 My name is Mayur Sinha.
-I'm a cybersecurity professional.
-I am part of blue team during the day and become red team member at night.
+I am an InfoSec professional, engineer and researcher with experience in various aspects of Information Security focusing on network and application security.
+My core interest lies in penetration testing, vulnerability research, exploit development, reverse engineering and threat intelligence.
+I have found bugs in many commericial softwares and applications.
+I have also been invited to speak at various security conferences.
+I'm also interested in understanding the security aspects of emerging technologies like IoT, blockchain, machine learning.

 ### More Information

-Contact me if you need cyber security consulting.
+Contact me if you need cybersecurity consulting.

 ### Contact me